 8. Cover Letter and a Letter of Recommendation

 Although neither a cover letter nor letter of recommendation is necessary, submitting them will shed you in a positive light.
-A cover letter will not only summarise your achievements, qualifications and educational background, but it will also showcase your strengths and weaknesses.
+A well-written cover letter in your ICA PR application will not only summarise your achievements, qualifications and educational background, but it will also showcase your strengths and weaknesses.
 Meanwhile, a letter of recommendation will provide a testament to your abilities from a third party, proving your worth as a potential PR to the authorities.
 It will also showcase how your qualifications and professional experience can contribute to the growth of the country.

 9. Ease of Comprehension